ZoljoZ9/Milk/README.md

-This app is written in Xamarin Forms.
+This app is a grocery list app on the MAUI.NET framework.

-Ensure the IDE support Xamarin Forms.
+Ensure the IDE support MAUI.NET.

 When downloading this app, ensure you have the SQLite NuGet package install on the IDE.